peodb/jammming/README.md

 # jammming
-Implemented along a course on code academy
+Implemented along a course on codecademy.com